CP/M: Graphics

 Although graphics-capable S-100 systems existed from the commercialization of the S-100 bus, CP/M did not provide any standardized graphics support until 1982 with GSX (Graphics System Extension).
 Owing to the small amount of available memory, graphics was never a common feature associated with 8-bit CP/M operating systems.
 Most systems could only display rudimentary ASCII art charts and diagrams in text mode or by using a custom character set.
-Some computers in the Kaypro line and the TRS-80 Model 4 had video hardware supporting block graphics characters, and these were accessible to assembler programmers and BASIC programmers using the CHR$ command.
+Some computers in the Kaypro line and the TRS-80 Model 4 had video hardware supporting block graphics characters, and these were accessible to assembler programmers and BASIC programmers using the CHR$ function.
 The Model 4 could display 640 by 240 pixel graphics with an optional high resolution board.